chlesser/TSONTS/Readme.md

 - Spellcasters.
 Martials need something, someone already made a google doc of the spells...
 (I may revisit this later to add this).
 - Advanced Homebrewing support (Unfortunately, I cannot plan for each 6 rolled to double damage or anything).
 - Minor flat damage increases.
 (I'll probably revisit this, but things like nat 20 extra damage on the dragon's wrath weapons and flat damage even if you miss aren't currently implemented).

+## How to download
+Just download the zip file or clone the repo!